mnguyenz/bingx-api/README.md

 This library is an lightweight, easy, simple and clean connector to the [BingX Cryptocurrency Exchange API](https://bingx-api.github.io/docs/#/en-us/spot/changelog).

-Right now I'm focus on Spot API, I will try to complete other APIs later
+Right now I'm focus on Spot APIs, I will try to complete other APIs later
 ## Installation

 ```bash